-- 8.1.1 Curb ramps, and raised crosswalks, and modifications to RTS bus stops and bus shelters shall be installed incrementally, in conjunction with other street modifications or in response to specific problem locations. - 8.1.2 The City shall continue to equip RTS buses to carry people with disabilities. - 8.1.3 Car parking spaces for persons who have disabilities shall conform to the Florida Accessibility Code for Building Construction standards.
+- 8.1.1 Curb ramps, and raised crosswalks, and transit stop improvements shall be installed incrementally, in conjunction with other street modifications or in response to specific problem locations. - 8.1.2 The City shall continue to equip maintain a transit fleet that can RTS buses to carry people serve persons with disabilities. - 8.1.3 Car parking spaces for persons who have disabilities shall conform to the Florida Accessibility Code for Building Construction standards.